HeyPuter/docs/src/FS/move.md

 - `createMissingParents` (Boolean) - Whether to create missing parent directories.
 Defaults to `false`.

 ## Return value
-A `Promise` that will resolve to the moved file or directory.
+A `Promise` that will resolve to the [`FSItem`](/Objects/fsitem) object of the moved file or directory.
 If the source file or directory does not exist, the promise will be rejected with an error.

 ## Examples